workflows-sh/aws-ecs-fargate/README.md

 ## Getting help

-CTO.ai AWS-ECS-Fargate Kubernetes Workflow is an open source project and is supported by the community.
+CTO.ai AWS-ECS-Fargate Kubernetes Workflow is an open-source project and is supported by the community.
 You can buy a supported version of CTO AWS-ECS Fargate at CTO.ai

 Learn more about CTO.ai community support channels [here](https://cto.ai/community)